chanyoungs/gvc-web-app/README.md

 ## TODO LIST

 - [ ] Make Profile Edit Dialog safe on Front & Backend following the authority level
+- [x] 10/03/21 CY - Made checkboxes and radio buttons readonly when in viemode
 - [x] 10/03/21 CY - ~~Issue: In ProfileEditDialog, either: Formik component outside Dialog component makes \<Button type="submit"> not work(temporary fix is to use onClick={submitForm}), OR if Formik component is inside the Dialog component, then the dialog's sticky title and action breaks~~ &larr; Fixed by using first method
 - [x] 10/03/21 CY - ~~Issue: Error messages do not show when submitting form~~ &larr; Fixed by having initial values have defined initial values.
 When they're undefined, no error message shows.
 - [] Currently, there are multiple instances of profile editdialogs.
 Fix if unnecessary